TrappedIonRice/DAMPF/readme.md

 ## Hints
 - Temperatures should be given in terms of nbar.
-- When representing the total system in terms of density matrix (Example2 and Example3), the total number of modes can not be 1, in which case there exists an error when doing MPS addition.
+- When representing the total system in terms of density matrix (Example2 and Example3), the total number of modes can not be 1, in which case there exists an internal error of quimb package when doing MPS addition.
 - To achieve better performance, consider deleting all the prompting print statements in the code.
 - When using the QT Method, parallelization is highly recommended, but be aware that gates construction needs to be done separately as illustrated in the Example1.
 - The default parameters are in the configuration files, which can be modified as needed.
 Also, if you want to vary some of the parameters to automatically generate multiple sets of data, you can modify the input parameters of class definitions or time_evolution functions in the main simulation files.